-Mr. Rich has extensive experience in procurement and contracting in both government and commercial manufacturing environments.
-His experience includes production planning, materials management, quality control, logistics, inventory control, shipping and receiving, government acquisitions and contract administration.
-He has worked as a senior buyer at BAE Systems, a prime contractor of the Department of Defense and Savannah River Site for the Department of Energy.
+Mr. Rich has 20+ years of experience in supply chain, logistics, procurement and contracting in both government and commercial manufacturing environments.
+His experience includes SAP and Oracle "ERP" systems.
+His specific experience includes production planning, materials management, quality control, logistics, inventory control, shipping and receiving, government acquisitions and contract administration.
+He has worked as a senior buyer at BAE Systems, a prime contractor to the Department of Defense and a senior buyer specializing software and materials procurement at the Savannah River Site for the Department of Energy.

 Mr. Rich earned a Master of Business Administration degree at Brenau University and a Master of Science degree in Management, Leadership and Organizational-effectiveness at Troy University and a Master of Arts degree in Procurement and Acquisition Management from Webster University.
 He holds a Certified Purchasing Manager "C.P.M." designation from "ISM" the Institute for Supply Management and an Industry Certification in Contract Management - Federal, Level one "ICCM-F" from "NCMA" the National Contract Managment Association.
 Mr. Rich is also certified in Lean Six Sigma to the Green belt level.
 He received a Bachelor of Business Administration degree in Management and Information Systems from Kennesaw State University and an Associate of Science degree from Darton College in Business.